CaidenBonney/ME405-Mechatronics-Romi/docs/HOME.md

 ### Nucleo Board
 The Nucleo board was also provided by our ME405 Lab Instructor Charlie Refvem.
 The Shoe of Brian is built to be directly compatible with the Nucleo board.

 We used the ST NUCLEO-L476RG, which integrates the STM32L476RG MCU plus an on-board ST-LINK/V2-1 debugger/programmer, user LEDs, and a user button.
-In code, hardware timers are configured in `main.py` and consumed by `Motor.py`/`Motor_Controller.py` for PWM drive and by `Encoder.py` for quadrature capture.
+In code, hardware timers are configured in `main.py` and used by `Motor.py`/`Motor_Controller.py` for PWM drive and by `Encoder.py` for quadrature capture.
 The I2C peripheral is used in `IMU.py`, ADC channels in `Battery.py` and `IR_Sensor.py`, UART in `User_Input.py`, and GPIO interrupts for bump sensors in `Path_Director.py`.
 The Shoe of Brian exposes the CN7/CN10 Morpho headers and Arduino headers so these peripherals can be wired cleanly to the Romi.

 The Nucleo Board can be purchased directly from https://estore.st.com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-l476rg.html or from the same source as the datasheet https://os.mbed.com/platforms/ST-Nucleo-L476RG/.